shashankchandrasekaran/PES_Assignment_6/README.md

 References were taken from Assignemnt 2, 2a and Dean's github link which are mentioned in the source files.

-The screenshots for terminal parameters and interactive terminal session are added to the git folder.
+The screenshots for terminal parameters and interactive terminal session are added to the main branch.
 These can be found as 2 .PNG files.